-II IN THE CITE DI ID DECITOR I ITEM A Name of Payee Enter the name and address of payee's organization.
+ITEM A Name of Payee Enter the name and address of payee's organization.
 Address Enter telephone number of person authorized to certify the Telephone Number payment request.
-ITEM B Name of Person(s) Entitled Leave Blank. to Payment ITEM C Claim or Payroll ID Enter the following information Number Prefix: 9 digit D-U-N-S Number, Suffix: 11 character Grant Award nUmber.
+ITEM B Name of Person(s) Entitled to Payment Leave Blank.
+ITEM C Claim or Payroll ID Enter the following information Number Prefix: 9 digit D-U-N-S Number, Suffix: 11 character Grant Award nUmber.
 ITEM D Type of Depositor Place an "X" in the Appropriate Box.
 ITEM E Depositor Account Enter the payee's account number at the financial institution in which funds are to be deposited.
 Include blanks or dashes when entering the account number.
 ITEM F Type of Payement Enter "X" in the "Other" box.
 ITEM G Box for Allotment of Leave Blank.
 Payment Only Payee/Joint Authorized Certifying Official for the payee is to sign the form.
 Certification